-The Civil Rights Act was also challenged under the Commerce Clause in United States v.
+The CRA was also challenged under the Commerce Clause in United States v.
 Lane.
-69 Defendants shot Alan Berg, a Jewish radio talk show host, and were convicted under 18 U.S.C.A. § 245(b)(2)(C)70 for willful injury to Berg and for interference with his employment because of his race, religion or national origin.71 On appeal, the Tenth Circuit heard a challenge to the constitutionality of the statute.72 The defendants used an argument similar to that of the defendant in Bledsoe, claiming that Congress lacked the requisite power under the Commerce Clause to create the crime for which they were convicted because it regulated their private activity.73 The Tenth Circuit disagreed, finding that Congress had adequately proven that prohibition of racially motivated interference with employment was necessary to provide for equal employment under Title VII.74 Because such crimes, in the aggregate, affect interstate commerce, the circuit court held that Congress had sufficient authority under the Commerce Clause to enact the provision.75 The Tenth Circuit further held that if the Commerce Clause authorized Congress to ensure equal employment opportunities by prohibiting certain adverse employment decisions, Congress was likewise enabled to prohibit violently injuring or killing a person for the same reasons.76 Other circuits have sustained this ruling and held that other sections of the statute were similarly constitutional because Congress has authority under the Commerce Clause to regulate "those activities that substantially affect interstate commerce."77
+69 Defendants shot Alan Berg, a Jewish radio talk show host, and were convicted under 18 U.S.C. § 245(b)(2)(C)70 for willful injury to Berg and for interference with his employment because of his race, religion or national origin.71 On appeal, the Tenth Circuit heard a challenge to the constitutionality of the statute.72 The defendants used an argument similar to that of the defendant in Bledsoe, claiming that Congress lacked the requisite power under the Commerce Clause to criminalize the conduct for which they were convicted because it regulated their private activity.
+73 The Tenth Circuit disagreed, finding that Congress had adequately proven that prohibition of racially motivated interference with employment was necessary to provide for equal employment under Title VII.74 Because such crimes, in the aggregate, affect interstate commerce, the circuit court held that Congress had sufficient authority under the Commerce Clause to enact the provision.75 The Tenth Circuit further held that if the Commerce Clause authorized Congress to ensure equal employment opportunities by prohibiting certain adverse employment decisions, Congress was likewise enabled to prohibit violently injuring or killing a person for the same reasons.76 Other circuits have sustained this ruling and held that other sections of the statute were similarly constitutional because Congress has authority under the Commerce Clause to regulate "those activities that substantially affect interstate commerce."

-While the Act was largely and effectively used to protect African Americans pursuing federally protected activities, it had two key limitations that were fixed by later legislation.78 The first deficiency was that federal jurisdiction existed only when the victim was engaged in federally protected activities;79 the Matthew Shepard Act of 2009 extended federal protections to all activities.80
+While the CRA was largely and effectively used to protect African Americans pursuing federally protected activities, it had two key limitations that were fixed by later legislation.78 The first deficiency was that federal jurisdiction existed